piyoki/pycharm-aarch64/README.md

 ### How to use

-Go to your home directory, and type "pycharm" \
+Go to your home directory and type "pycharm" \
  \
 Enjoy!